Vivallo04/MathSockets/README.md

 ## Building

-If you'd rather compile on your own, follow these instructions.
+If you'd rather compile the source code on your own, follow these instructions.
 First, make sure you have [JDK 16](https://adoptopenjdk.net/archive.html?variant=openjdk16&jvmVariant=hotspot) installed. **Other JDK versions will not work.** Open a terminal in the MathSockets directory and run the following commands:

 ### Windows